This post may contain affiliate links, earning us a commission at no additional cost to you. Learn more.

 When you choose one of these options, you will be one step closer to a microplastic-free lifestyle that is better for you and your family's health.

-If you want to learn more about ways to reduce your daily microplastic consumption for good, read on in our main guide.
+If you want to learn more about ways to reduce your daily microplastic consumption for good, read on in our full guide.

 hanging underwear